SergiuIliev/fire-detection/README.md

 **risk\_forecast\_ML.ipynb**

 - Fits a RandomForest model to our cleaned data to try and predict fire risk and fire spread
-- This was one of our extended goals outside the scope of the project, but we still worked hard on it so we decided to include it

 MIT License, Copyright (c) 2020, Sergiu Iliev, Austin Saunders, Peng Zeng, Yuan Li